krisswiltshire30/Bank-ruby/README.md

 - The statement is handled by the bank account class by itterating over the arrays in reverse chronological order, it then puts out the array and joins with the table dividers '||'
 - The deposit and withdrawal class takes the account and amount as arguments and adds this information, as well as the date, as another array within the statement class
 - Both withdrawal and deposit class update the balance whenever a new array is added
 - Finally, all classes are controlled from within the bank class.
+- See the [Domain Model](#Domain_model) for more info
 -----
 ### How to use
 1. Clone the repo